Unplugged

 2. Build the capabilities of program coordinators from leading partners

-3. Identify and contact schools or CBOs
+3. Identify and contact schools or Community Based Organizations

 4. Recruit and train trainers on the program